>How to Host/Run a Home Poker Tournament: Structure, Blinds, Chips & Payouts | Poker Chip Mania

 5) Define House Rules

 Seating - You will need to randomly assign seating to all players.
-Have each player draw for their seat assignment.
+Either use playing cards or our Seating Randomizer tool.
+If using cards, have each player draw for their seat assignment.
 Don’t allow players to pick their seats.
 Some players may want to sit on one side or the other of another player to get an advantage.
 You will also need to determine how many sit at each table.
 Give everyone enough room, don’t crowd them in.
 Add an extra table if you need too.
 Most large poker tables seat 8–10 players comfortably.

 Multi-table - When playing with more than 1 table, as the players get knocked out, you will need to move players to balance the tables (keep all tables with in 1 player of each other).
 As more players get knocked out you will need to close tables, by moving all players from that table to other tables, until you eventually get to the final table.